Zamiell/isaac-coding/README.md

 [VSCode](https://code.visualstudio.com/) was also released in 2015 by Microsoft, although not many people cared at the time.
 It uses almost the exact same technology as Atom (being Electron / Chromium based), but it remains under active development by the company.
 What makes VSCode stand out from Atom is its speed - the editor is noticably faster than Atom, but spouts nearly identical features and equally robust customizability.
 Because of this, VSCode exploded in popularity in 2018 and has now taken the throne from Atom as the best text-editor for general-purpose programming.

-It is now 2019, so if you are not using ZeroBrane, you should probably be using VSCode.
-It has Luacheck integration and Afterbirth+ auto-completion.
-It is fast, everyone uses it, and it will probably also make you a more attractive and charismatic person.
+Nowadays, if you are not using ZeroBrane, you should probably be using VSCode.
+It has Luacheck integration, (some) Afterbirth+ auto-completion, and it is fast.

-**TL;DR Use VSCode.**

 <br />

 ## Installation

-These are step by step instructions for getting a working Isaac coding environment (VSCode + auto-complete + Luacheck) on a fresh Windows 10.
+These are step by step instructions for getting a working Isaac coding environment (VSCode + Luacheck + auto-complete) on a fresh Windows 10.
 If you are on macOS or Linux, you will have to tweak the commands accordingly.

 Execute the following commands in an administrative command-prompt: